Why study data science, maths and statistics online? In short, because it's convenient and effective.

 Maths and Stats Careers

-In planning for a career using your maths or statistics skills, it is important to recognise where maths has power.
+In planning for a career using your maths or statistics skills, it's important to recognise where maths has power.

 - You want to leverage your quantitative abilities to solve important problems.

 - The bigger the problem, the greater the rewards – both personal and for the community.

 You find many people using maths and statistics heavily in fields such as